-Here’s What AI-Enabled Design Frameworks Are Teaching Us
+Here’s What AI-Enabled UX Design Frameworks Are Teaching Us

 When Congress authorized $284 billion to reopen the Paycheck Protection Program (PPP) in January, small businesses and self-employed individuals rushed to apply.